 Lenders calculate your Debt-to-Income Ratio (DTI) to see how much of your earnings are already committed to existing loans and financial obligations.
 A lower DTI is favourable, as it shows that you have enough disposable income to handle new mortgage repayments without financial strain.
 Ideally, banks prefer that your total monthly debt payments do not exceed 50% of your monthly income.

 Mortgages in Dubai are available to UAE nationals, residents, and non-residents.
-However, non-residents may have additional requirements, such as a larger downpayment or stricter documentation to verify their financial status and ability to repay the loan from abroad.
+However, non-residents may have additional requirements, such as a larger down payment or stricter documentation to verify their financial status and ability to repay the loan from abroad.

 For expatriates, banks assess how long you’ve been employed in the UAE.
 A stable job history reassures lenders that you have a reliable income source to meet your mortgage repayments.
 Self-employed individuals must provide at least two years of financial statements to prove their business is stable and profitable.